|Hi, friends! You have reached Robert M. Utley, a.k.a. The Old Bison.

 site.
 You probably know of me as the author of many books and other

 publications dealing with various aspects of the American West.

-That I am, but as a historian for my entire career (I’m now early in my eighties) I emerge from two traditions: addiction to writing about the history of the West, and a long-time career in the National Park Service, which I served as its chief historian during one of the most critical periods in its history.
+That I am, but as a historian for my entire career (I’m now in my late eighties) I emerge from two traditions: addiction to writing about the history of the West, and a long-time career in the National Park Service, which I served as its chief historian during one of the most critical periods in its history.
 Even then I wrote books, and since retiring from the federal government in 1980 I have devoted myself almost entirely to writing books.
 I still consider myself a proud veteran of the National Park Service and keep current with its people and activities.
 The two traditions were not separate.
 I kept one foot in both traditions and another in academia and its various professional offsprings.
 I am a product of all those experiences.

 |For those who wish to know more about me and these experiences, consult my memoir, Custer and Me: A Historian's Memoir

 published by the University of Oklahoma Press in 2004.
 If you are

 looking for a particular book, including my memoir, virtually all are

 still in print and available under Robert M. Utley at www.amazon.com.